 Southwest Maker Fest

-The sixth annual Southwest Maker Fest (SWMF) will bring a variety of exhibitors to downtown Mesa on February 16!
+The seventh annual Southwest Maker Fest (SWMF) will bring a variety of exhibitors to downtown Mesa on February 15!
 The FREE festival engages visitors in exploring hands-on creation, from robotics to rocketry to weaving, from 10am to 4pm, on Pepper Street between Robson and Macdonald Streets in Mesa.
 The i.d.e.a.
-Museum will be open free to the public that day as part of the festival experience.
-Details and opportunities to volunteer can be found at SouthwestMakerFest.com.
+Museum will be open free to the public that day as part of the festival experience, featuring their new exhibition: Art of the Story.
+SWMF exhibitors in 2020 will include a wide variety of creative activities, including fiber arts, comedy and improv, robotics, metalworking, glass flameworking, tear-apart electronics, t-shirt printing and much more.
+Festival information and opportunities to volunteer can be found at SouthwestMakerFest.com.

 For the third year, Southwest Maker Fest is happy to be partnering with Downtown Mesa Festival of the Arts, a successful bi-monthly “made by me” arts festival.
 The two events will happen adjacent to each other, creating a contiguous experience of 100 exhibitors and presenters that combine a vibrant marketplace of original hand-made art, craft and food on Macdonald Street (at Downtown Mesa Festival of the Arts) with a variety of fun and engaging activities on Pepper Street, including art, science and technology, sustainability, and fun hands-on learning (at SWMF).
 Both events will feature musical performances, and food will be available for purchase.
 Southwest Maker Fest celebrates the uniquely human power of creativity and invention, and the entrepreneurial spirit.
 Visit the combined SWMF and Downtown Festival of the Arts to experience, learn, play and shop.